isabella232/scope-services/tutorial-console-logger.rst

   To register instantiated objects in a given namespace.

 lib/service_base.js
-  The basic interface of any service.
+  The abstract base class for any service.

 lib/stp_0_wrapper.js
   Re-implements the scope DOM API on top of a STP/0 protocol STP/1 compatible (e.g. if the proxy in the middle only talks STP/0).